v. Shanghai

 After this walkabout I was back on the metro to meet up with my roommate Charlotte for the next adventure: Qibao (pronounced Chee-bow; rhymes with wow), Shanghai's nearest Ancient Water Town.

 Walking through the decorative archway really was like walking back in time, with the exception of the battery operated toys and high-rises in the background.
 This little piece of Shanghai seemed to move at a slower pace and had a great charm about it.
 The shopping was exciting and the food exotic.
-The scenery was beautiful (especially with the setting sun splashing light about), and for the most part the Chinese tourists were friendly and didn't get too weird on us coupla fairhaireds walking around.
-Except this one guy, but we'll let that slide...
+The scenery was beautiful (especially with the setting sun splashing light about), and for the most part, the Chinese tourists were friendly and didn't get too weird on us fair-haired gals walking around.

-I will be returning Qibao to walk these historic streets and perhaps do a bit of souvenir and Christmas shopping.
-They offer some very beautiful and authentic Chinese goods.
+I will be returning to Qibao to walk these historic streets and perhaps do a bit of souvenir and Christmas shopping.
+They offer some very beautiful and (maybe?) authentic Chinese goods.

 My only advice: be wary of pickpockets, and unless you are into exotic foods: don't look too long at anything resembling meat, or you may leave Qibao a vegetarian.